Before I even start – THIS POST IS NOT ABOUT BREASTFEEDING! Please read the entire post before eating me alive!

 There were thousands and thousands and I mean thousands of comments from women who, in 80% of the comments, were basically attacking each other.

-The pro breastfeeding mums did not having nice things to say about formula feeding and the formula feeding mum’s attacking the breastfeeding mum’s for making them feel guilty for not being able to breastfeed.
+The pro breastfeeding mums did not have nice things to say about formula feeding and the formula feeding mum’s attacking the breastfeeding mum’s for making them feel guilty for not being able to breastfeed.
 One mum commented that she tried everything and her supply was just never enough for her baby to thrive.
-On her thread she as bombarded with responses ranging from you didn’t give your baby enough time at the breast, to you shouldn’t have given formula in the first place … let’s not go any further as you get the idea.
+On her thread she was bombarded with responses ranging from ‘you didn’t give your baby enough time at the breast’; ‘to you shouldn’t have given formula in the first place’; … let’s not go any further as you get the idea.

 AGAIN THIS POST IS NOT ABOUT BREASTFEEDING!
 I am using this article I read as an example only.

 We all know the benefits of breastfeeding, and if you have followed me for long enough you know that I will support anyone in whatever choice they choose to feed their bub.